ChakshuGautam/async_orch/docs/wiki.md

 - **`Sequence`**:

-  - A composite task that executes a series of steps (TaskRunners, other Sequences, or Parallels) one after another.
+  - A composite structure that executes a series of steps (functions, other Sequences, or Parallels) one after another.
+  - The output of one step is passed as input to the next, if the next step's function accepts arguments.
   - If any step fails, the sequence typically stops and propagates the error.
-  - Returns an ordered list of results from each successfully completed step.
+  - Returns the result of the last successfully completed step in the sequence.

 - **`Parallel`**:

-  - A composite task that executes multiple jobs (TaskRunners, Sequences, or other Parallels) concurrently.
+  - A composite structure that executes multiple tasks (functions, Sequences, or other Parallels) concurrently.
-  - Supports an optional `limit` parameter to control the maximum number of jobs running at the same time.
+  - Supports an optional `max_workers` parameter to control the maximum number of tasks running at the same time.
-  - Waits for all jobs to complete and returns a list of their results.
-The order of results corresponds to the order of jobs defined.
+  - Waits for all tasks to complete and returns a list of their results.
+The order of results corresponds to the order of tasks defined.

-- **`CircuitGroup`**:
+- **`CircuitDefinition`**: (Replaces `CircuitGroup`)

-  - A specialized composite that wraps one or more TaskRunners (or Sequences/Parallels) with a circuit breaker pattern, utilizing the `aiobreaker` library.
+  - A definition that wraps one or more tasks (functions, Sequences, or Parallels, typically run as a parallel group internally) with a circuit breaker pattern, utilizing the `aiobreaker` library.
   - Helps prevent repeated calls to services or tasks that are failing.
   - Monitors failures and "opens" the circuit if the failure threshold (`fail_max`) is reached within a certain time, preventing further calls for a `reset_timeout` period.
   - Emits events for circuit state changes (e.g., `OPEN`, `CLOSED`, `HALF_OPEN`).